Springbok Arete, Les Cornes (SCE direct start)

 Every now and then, I run across a route that challenges me to the near-fullest.

-I cant think of more that 10 free routes that I have done that compare to SBA in terms of difficulty and length.
-A few come to mind: Sunshine on Snowpatch, Scenic Cruise in the Black Canyon, and Liberty Crack are in the same league.
+I can think of more than a dozen free routes that I have done that compare to SBA in terms of difficulty and length.
+A few come to mind: Sunshine on Snowpatch, Scenic Cruise in the Black Canyon, and The Passenger on SEW Spire are in the same league.
 The league or 2 above these routes would be the Nose on El Cap.
 Hard, classic, and exhausting climbing from start to finish, nearly every pitch must be taken seriously.
 In this case we did 13 pitches of outstanding crack climbing up the Southeast Face of Les Cornes, this on our second attempt.
 The route must be started by doing the the first 3 pitches via the Sprungc_ock Erect start.
 That makes it a full day of steep fun.
 Easily one of my favorite routes of all time.

-We thought we were going fast until it went dark back at the car, and home @ 12:30am monday.
+We thought we were going fast until it went dark getting back to the car, and then Seattle @ 12:30am monday.
 I would suggest being on strong rock-climbing shape when considering this gem.

 The crux move is hard, but easy to pull around on a fixed stopper.
 There is lots of good beta on the route online, Here are a few, thanks to Jesse and Lane: